 The Fund is exposed to daily withdrawal of funds by investors.
 The Fund does not maintain cash balances to meet all of these needs as experience shows that a certain amount of withdrawals are requested daily and can be predicted with a high level of certainty.
-Management closely monitors the proportion of maturing funds available to meet such calls and on the minimum level of funds that should be in place to cover withdrawals at unexpected levels of demand.
-The table below analyses the Fund's financial liabilities and unit holder balances that will be settled on a net basis into relevant maturity groupings based on the remaining period at the balance sheet date to the contractual maturity date.
+Management closely monitors the proportion of maturing funds available to meet such calls and the minimum level of funds that should be in place to cover withdrawals at unexpected levels of demand.